You are here

 The A exam

-No later than the end of the third year, each student will take an A exam, demonstrating proficiency in one major and two minor fields.
+No later than the end of the third year, each student will take an “A” Exam (Admission to Candidacy Examination), demonstrating proficiency in one major and two minor fields.
+Successful completion formally admits the student to candidacy for the doctoral degree.

 Language, Teaching & Registration Units